Allium: Toxicity

 Dogs and cats are very susceptible to poisoning after the consumption of certain species.
 Cattle have occasionally suffered onion toxicosis as well.
-Vegetables of the Allium genus can cause digestive disorders for human beings.
+There are concerns about Allium consumption by people with G6PD deficiency, a genetic disorder that renders red blood cells highly susceptible to oxidative insult.

+The suspected toxic substance in Allium are the sulfur-containing chemicals, specifically disulfides and S-methylcysteine sulfoxide (SMCO): ironically the same ones associated with alleged health benefits in humans and rodents.

 Uses

 The genus includes many economically important species.
 These include onions (A. cepa), French shallots (A. oschaninii), leeks (A. ampeloprasum), garlic (A. sativum), and herbs such as scallions (various Allium species) and chives (A. schoenoprasum).
 Some have been used as traditional medicines.

+Members of the genus and plants with similar properties, referred to in this context as 'leeks', had a prominent role in Germanic paganism.
+This includes writing the word laukaz ('leek') in runic inscriptions, likely for protection and healing.

 This genus also includes species that are abundantly gathered from the wild such as wild garlic (Allium ursinum) in Europe and ramps (Allium tricoccum) in North America.